Deploy MySQL on KubeSphere

-Click More and select Edit Internet Access from the drop-down menu.
+Click More and select Edit External Access from the drop-down list.

 Select NodePort for Access Method and click OK.
 For more information, see Project Gateway.

-Under Service Ports, you can see the port is exposed.
-The port and public IP will be used in the next step to access the MySQL database.
+Under Ports, you can see the port is exposed.
+The port and public IP address will be used in the next step to access the MySQL database.

 To access your MySQL database, you need to use the MySQL client or install a third-party application such as SQLPro Studio for the connection.
 The following example demonstrates how to access the MySQL database through SQLPro Studio.